tcorbettclark/file-replicator/README.md

 1. `pytest -v`
 1. update this README.md with the latest output from the tests
 1. update this README.md with the latest output from the --help option

-# TODO

-* Add an option to exclude certain files, e.g. a `.git` directory.
-* Add docs to show an example output.
-Possibly a screenshot so it looks nice.